 Prairie Land Electric is a not-for-profit electric cooperative with members who share in the ownership, maintenance, construction and prosperity of the cooperative.
-A benefit of cooperative membership and ownership is the share in the earnings/margins Prairie Land Electric earns each year.
+A benefit of cooperative membership and ownership is that members share in the margins Prairie Land Electric earns each year.

-Prairie Land Electric’s rates are set to bring in enough money to pay operating costs, make payments on loans, and provide an emergency reserve.
-A cooperative does not earn profits; instead, when revenues exceed the expense of providing electric service it is considered “margins” and returned to you in the form of “capital credits.”
-Capital credits are the difference in operating costs and revenues and denote each member’s ownership of the cooperative.
+Prairie Land Electric’s rates are set to bring in sufficient revenues to cover operating costs and to make loan payments on long-term debt.
+A cooperative does not earn profits; instead, when revenues exceed the expense of providing electric service it is considered margins, which are then allocated to you, our member-owners, in the form of capital credits.
 The margins represent a contribution of operating capital by the membership to the cooperative with the intent the capital will be retired (repaid) to you in later years.
+Capital credits denote each member’s ownership of the cooperative.

 This information is an effort to help our members better understand capital credits and explain how your investment in Prairie Land Electric is one way the cooperative difference works for you.
 Thank you for being a member of Prairie Land Electric.